mie00/spleeter/README.md

 ## About

+## This repo is archived in favour of the cleaner one https://github.com/mie00/spleeter-realtime

 ### About this branch

 This branch adds a near realtime pulse audio plugin for applying spleeter on *everything that comes out of your computer*.